epicskills1/epicskills1/README.md

-- 👋 Hi, I’m @epicskills1
+- 👋 Hi, I’m Soumyadeep Chakraborty
-- 👀 I’m interested in
+- 👀 I’m interested in Machine Learning,Web Development
-- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me csoumyadeep13@gmail.com

 <!---
 epicskills1/epicskills1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.